 Speaker

-The speaker also emphasizes one of the main perceived differences between him and white English people: “I didn’t graduate/I immigrate” (p.
-60, ll.
+When presenting himself in the first stanza, the speaker emphasizes one of the main perceived differences between him and white English people: “I didn’t graduate/I immigrate” (p.
+69, ll.
 4-5).
-This could also suggest that some Englishmen simply assume he is uneducated because he is an immigrant.
-By rhyming the words “graduate” and “immigrate”, the speaker hints that in his view the two situations are equally valid – even if they would not be seen as such by most English people.
+He is not a well-educated man, as opposed to the Oxford don.
+This could also suggest that some Englishmen simply assume he is uneducated because he is...